stat545ubc-2022/assignment-b3-mike-mask/README.md

 # Option 3

 **Shiny App**: I chose to continue developing my shiny application for this assignment.
+I have added several new features, such as navigation pages, radio buttons, an interactive plot, and several reactive text expressions.
+I have also added a theme which makes the application more aesthetically pleasing.

 # App Description